bwDraco/HI64/README.md

 HI64 also generates a value called **net QUIPS**, a representation of the overall performance of the system.
-This value is calculated based on the total times for the shortest lap in each trials and the total QUIPS.
+This value is calculated based on the total times for the shortest lap in each trials and the total QUIPS and is printed to standard output at the end of the benchmark.

 ## More information